GER Classes S46, D56 and H88: Withdrawals

 Withdrawals of the class began in 1945, with the final member, a D16/3, scrapped in 1960 leaving no survivors of the class.

 Revival

-A group based at the Whitwell & Reepham railway plan to build a replica of D16/2 No. 8783 to be named Phoenix.
+A group based at the Whitwell & Reepham railway planned to build a replica of D16/2 No. 8783 to be named Phoenix.
+Steam Railway magazine reported that the project was discontinued in 2024, with project chairman Dan Knights citing a combination of a lack of funding (the group had raised £2,500 of a projected cost of £1.5 million to complete the locomotive) and the discovery that there were few usable engineering drawings for the internal motion of the class as contributing factors.

 In fiction

 The design was the basis of the character Molly in the children's TV series Thomas the Tank Engine and Friends.